madelinezug/5CMenuTutorial/README.md

 ```
 $ pod install
 ```
+You need to run this every time you update your podfile.

 We'll have to close XCode and be sure to open the .xcworkspace version of our project now that we have pods installed.